 Paul tells the Corinthians that he instructed the Galatians to give to the poor (1 Cor.
 16:1).
 And yet, when we read Galatians, Paul doesn’t mention this to them, even though he does mention the poor (Gal.
 2:10).
 This means that Paul likely spoke to them after Galatians was written but before 1 Corinthians was written.
 Most scholars agree that 1 Corinthians was written sometime around AD 53-54.
 Therefore, Paul must have written Galatians before this time.

-R. Alan Cole dates the letter “in the immediate context of the Council of Jerusalem or just after it.”
+- Alan Cole dates the letter “in the immediate context of the Council of Jerusalem or just after it.”
 Ronald Fung dates the letter to AD 48.
-This would effectively date the letter around AD 48-49.
-We would date the letter sometime before the Council, around AD 47-48.
+This would effectively date the letter sometime before the Council, around AD 47-48.

 Many scholars believe that Galatians is arguably the earliest NT letter.
 While scholars do go back and forth between this letter and the book of James, many believe this was Paul’s first letter.

 The best way to know what was happening in this church is by looking carefully at the letter itself.
-Here are a number of passages from Galatians that give us a window into what was happening in the churches of Galatia.
+Here are a number of passages from Galatians that give us a window into what was happening in this church.

 (Gal.
 1:6-7) “I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel; there are some who are disturbing [Greek tarassō] you and want to distort the gospel of Christ.”